 To article 10.
 The PhD thesis

-The thesis must have a distinct topic and may consist of either a set of at least three scientific articles (in general) with a summary or one collected work (monograph).
-The thesis must be of a standard that warrants publication in the research literature of the field and is in accordance with current norms.
-When the thesis consists of articles, in general at least two of the articles must have been accepted to be published by scientific peer-reviewed journals.
-The candidate must be the primary author of the majority of the articles in the thesis.
+The thesis may consist of a monograph or a set of at least three peer-reviewed articles in general with a comprehensive thesis summary and discussion of the research contributions from the papers.
+When the thesis consists of articles, in general at least two of the articles must have been accepted for publication.
+The candidates must be the primary author of the majority of the articles in the thesis.

 To article 13.
 Submission

-The candidate for the doctorate submits an application for assessment of the thesis to the faculty through the PhD committee.
-The thesis must be attached to the application as a pdf file.
+The candidate for the doctorate submits an application for assessment of the thesis according to current regulations.
+The thesis must be attached to the application as a PDF file.
 If the doctoral thesis is approved for public defence, it is printed in a certain number of copies decided by the faculty at a given time.
 The public defence of the doctoral thesis must be announced in accordance with the University of Agder regulations.